List of Alaska tropical cyclones: Climatology and effects

 Alaska is a large landmass on the North American continent and the northernmost state of the United States, reaching into the Arctic Circle.
-It is surrounded by the Arctic Ocean to the north, Bering Sea to the west, the Pacific Ocean and Gulf of Alaska to the south, and Canada to the west.
+It is surrounded by the Arctic Ocean to the north, Bering Sea to the west, the Pacific Ocean and Gulf of Alaska to the south, and Canada to the east.
 The extratropical remnants of Pacific typhoons are known to impact Alaska, primarily in the summer and fall months.
 Decreasing sea surface temperatures in the far Northern Pacific Ocean necessary for continued tropical cyclogenesis cause tropical cyclones to weaken as they move poleward.
 Approximately 50% of typhoons undergo an extratropical transition, characterized by the decrease in core convection as the storm moves over waters less than 79 F. During the extratropical transition, a low-pressure trough may influence the storm to undergo explosive cyclogenesis.
 The low-pressure Aleutian Low, located over the Aleutian Islands, and high-pressure North Pacific High, located to the south of Alaska, can steer cyclones over Alaska and cause intensification of storms.
 Since 1970, more than 60 ex-typhoons have made landfall in the state, with most hitting the Western coast.

 The remnants of tropical cyclones are capable of increasing the intensity of already existing storms in the state.
 In the past, extratropical cyclones have brought heavy rains, strong winds, and flooding to portions of Alaska.
 In coastal areas, storm surge has also been observed.
 In low-lying areas near river deltas, the effects of tropical cyclones can be amplified due to the flatness of the terrain.
 Native Alaskan communities, often located in isolated parts of the state, are disproportionately impacted by tropical cyclone remnants.
 The lack of road transportation, hazardous weather, and distance from other population centers make recovery efforts more difficult in such communities.
 Due the impacts of climate change and the effects it has on northern regions, tropical cyclone remnants are predicted to be more intense and their effects may become more severe.